Constraints on the curvature power spectrum from primordial black hole evaporation: The upper bounds for the variance of the density perturbation

 The $\beta'_\text{MD}(M)$ constraint is depicted in Fig. \ref{betaT}.

 PBHs formed during a pressureless matter dominated (MD) era has been considered in Ref. \cite{Khlopov:1980mg, Polnarev:1986bi, Cotner:2017tir, Georg:2017mqk, Carr:2017jsz}.
-Employing the results of Ref. \cite{Harada:2016mhb} for spinless gravitational collapse during MD era the formation rate, which depends on the fraction of the regions which are sufficiently spherically symmetric, is given by
+Employing the results of Ref. \cite{Harada:2016mhb} for spinless gravitational collapse during eMD era the formation rate, which depends on the fraction of the regions which are sufficiently spherically symmetric, is given by

-We comment that in Ref. \cite{Khlopov:1980mg, Polnarev:1986bi} an additional suppression factor $\sigma^{3/2}$ is included to take into account inhomogeneity effects that we do not consider here, following Ref. \cite{Harada:2016mhb}.
-The PBH production rate in the MD era is larger than that in the RD era for $\sigma \lesssim 0.05$ whereas for larger variance, due to the absence of relativistic pressure, the nonspherical effects suppress the PBH formation rate in MD eras\cite{Harada:2016mhb}.
+We comment that in Ref. \cite{Khlopov:1980mg, Polnarev:1986bi} an additional suppression factor $\sigma^{3/2}$, refined also in Ref. \cite{Kokubu:2018fxy}, is included to take into account inhomogeneity effects that we do not consider here, following Ref. \cite{Harada:2016mhb}.
+The PBH production rate in the eMD era is larger than that in the RD era for $\sigma \lesssim 0.05$ whereas for larger variance, due to the absence of relativistic pressure, the nonspherical effects suppress the PBH formation rate in eMD eras\cite{Harada:2016mhb}.
 From Eq. (\ref{betaMD}) we attain a relation that relates the variance of the comoving density contrast $\sigma(M)$ to the observational bound $\boldsymbol{C_M}$,

 The PBH production rate is modified when the collapsing region has spin.
-The angular momentum suppresses the formation rate which now reads \cite{Harada:2017fjm},
+The angular momentum suppresses the formation rate which now reads\footnote{The erratum of \cite{Harada:2017fjm} has been taken into account.} \cite{Harada:2017fjm},

 Benchmark values are $q_c=\sqrt{2}$, $f_q \sim 1$ and ${\cal I}$ is a parameter of order unity \cite{Harada:2017fjm}.
 According to \cite{Harada:2017fjm} this expression applies for $\sigma(M) \lesssim 0.005 \equiv \sigma_\text{thr}$, whereas the equation $\beta_\text{MD}(M) \, \simeq \, 0.056\, \sigma^5(M_\text{})$ applies for $0.005 \lesssim \sigma(M) \lesssim 0.2$.